-In Eastern Uganda, Local Councils are at the verge of collapse.
+In Western Uganda, Local Councils are at the verge of collapse.
 The region has one of the highest numbers of poor people but the level of action of Local councils is not visible in any way possible.
 Of recent, the region has been described as one whose education centers are the worst, whose health centers are the worst in almost the whole country.
 This is also coupled with a high rate of maternal mortality rates and infant mortality rates.
 With a lot of evidence portrayed in the Ugandan media one can say that the failure of these Local Councils to perform in line with service delivery is mainly attributed to poor management of resources.

-Sheema being one of those districts in the Eastern part of the country, it also faces serious problems related to poor service delivery.
+Bwambara being one of those sub-counties in western Uganda, it also faces serious problems related to poor service delivery.
 Even when each year the government disburses money for the proposed and approved budget for development of the district, the district still befalls victim of aggravated underdevelopment and poor services even worse than other parts of the country.